MacMalcolm/Nov2023ClassSPA/README.md

-Use this repository to start class for the lesson 6.1
+Use this repository to start class for the lesson 6.2

+## This is my Class SPA

 The following packages will need to be installed to support the State-driven SPA using `npm install {package-name}`: html-literal